drewww/prism/_sources/making-a-roguelike/part11.rst.txt

 In the next chapter
 -------------------

-In the next chapter we'll go over drop tables and containers like chests, populating the dungeon for delicious meat and shiny trinkets!
+In the next chapter we'll go over drop tables and containers like chests, populating the dungeon with delicious meat and shiny trinkets!